amaresh-git-dev/SortifyNames/README.md

-# Automatic Name Sorting
+# SortifyNames

-Automatic Name Sorting is a Python-based script that allows you to automatically sort names in a list.
+SortifyNames is a Python-based script that allows you to automatically sort names in a list.
 With this script, you can quickly organize and order names in alphabetical or custom-defined ways, saving time and effort.

 ## Features